Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Experiments, Results, and Discussion

 To evaluate the contribution of each component in our method, we run ablation experiments on four selected datasets (Glass, Sonar, WDBC, PIMA) under challenging circumstances, including MNAR missingness with a missing rate of 40\% and a population size of 50.
 The reason for choosing such challenging settings is that MNAR is the most difficult type of missing data~\cite{van2012flexible}, where the missingness is a function of the unobserved data itself, and the missing rate of 40\% is chosen to make the reliability information even more important for prediction.
-The results in Table~\ref{tab:ablation_results} reveal that removing of any element causes to a consistent decrease of performance, thus demonstrating the importance of missingness indicators, confidence propagation, and the joint modeling of both in evolved activation functions.
+The results in Table~\ref{tab:ablation_results} show that removing any element often reduces performance, although the effect is dataset dependent, thus demonstrating the contribution of missingness indicators, confidence propagation, and the joint modeling of both in evolved activation functions.